oluchilinda/Subqueries-with-SQLAlchemy-ORM/README.md

 Feedbacks are welcomed on how to optimize the queries , you can make a pull request to update it.
-There are more examples available here [Learning SQL by Alan Beaulieu] (https://www.amazon.com/Learning-SQL-Master-Fundamentals/dp/0596520832), you can always try.
+There are more examples available here [Learning SQL by Alan Beaulieu](https://www.amazon.com/Learning-SQL-Master-Fundamentals/dp/0596520832), you can always try.

 ### References
 1. [SQLALchemy ORM docs](https://docs.sqlalchemy.org/en/13/orm/query.html)